 Well, as I was making the Butterhorns, I thought I would surprise my children with Breakfast Butterhorns.
 As I was making them, my baking mind couldn’t resist coming up with something new.
 Something deliciously new.
 Something ohh and ahh worthy.

-After I made up a batch of Butterhorn dough, (click on the link for the recipe) I rolled it out on my counter.
+After I made up a batch of Butterhorn dough, I rolled it out on my counter.

 After they had cooled, I drizzled frosting on top.
 The frosting is a simple recipe of 1 cup powdered sugar, 1-2 tablespoons milk and 1 tsp vanilla.